My 1951 Mk1 Ford Consul.

 Back to Sunny Devonshire

 The Consul came back to me in 2017, and there is still a lot of work to be done.
 The entire bodywork has to be stripped and then painted with primer.
 This will be in readiness for a complete inside and out respray.
 But I need to save my pennies for a while as it won’t be cheap.
 So far, I have stripped the dash, etch primed it and added a coat of red oxide primer.
 Also, I have stripped the interior floor and roof, red oxide primed and coated them with stone chip for protection.
-The boot, bonnet, doors and all four wings, which all bolt off, will be sand blasted and etch primed.
+The boot, bonnet, doors and all four wings, which all bolt off, will be stripped and etch primed.
 I also managed to locate an original 1951 gearbox.
 They differ from the later models, and that is now painted in the correct Ford Green.

 If you want to know more about these cars, please check out the Mk1 Consul, Zephyr and Zodiac Owners Club group and request to join.